Cheapest Health Insurance in Texas (2026)

 $384

-* We determine average monthly costs by rounding the mean of all monthly plan rates for each provider in Texas.
-We calculate average monthly savings by comparing each provider's average rate against the statewide average to demonstrate the cost difference below the state benchmark.
+*Average monthly costs represent the mean of all plan rates for each provider in Texas, rounded to the nearest dollar.
+Monthly savings show the cost difference between each provider's average rate and the statewide benchmark.

 Christus Health Plan